hotosm/osm-fieldwork/docs/OdkCentral.md

             "password": "password123"
         }

-        new_user = OdkAppUser.create(central, user_data)
+        new_user = central.createAppUser(user_data)

     In the above example, we first create a new instance of the OdkCentral class and pass in the URL of the ODK Central server, as well as the username and password of a user with sufficient permissions to create new users.

     Next, we create a dictionary `user_data` containing the display name, email address, and password of the new user.
-We then call the `create` method on the OdkAppUser class, passing in the `central` object and the `user_data` dictionary.
+We then call the `createAppUser()` method on the OdkAppUser class, passing in the `central` object and the `user_data` dictionary.
 This creates a new user on the server and returns an instance of the OdkAppUser class representing the new user.

     We can also use the OdkAppUser class to retrieve information about existing users: